carbon-language/carbon-lang/docs/design/classes.md

 If a virtual method is transitively called from inside a destructor, the implementation from the current class is used, not any overrides from derived classes.
-It is illegal if that method is abstract and not implemented in the current class.
+It will abort the execution of the program if that method is abstract and not implemented in the current class.

 **Future work:** Allow or require destructors to be declared as taking `partial Self` in order to prove no use of virtual methods.